chandran-vengatesan/JS-Memory-Card-Game/Readme.md

-🧠 JS Memory Card Game
+🧠 JS Memory Card Game:

 This repository contains a simple, classic Memory Card Game built using vanilla JavaScript, HTML5, and CSS3.
 Flip cards, match pairs, and track your score!

 ✨ Features
 Classic Card-Matching Gameplay: Test and improve your memory skills.

+Responsive Design:

-Responsive Design: Optimized for play on both desktop and mobile devices.
+ Optimized for play on both desktop and mobile devices.

+Zero Dependencies:

-Zero Dependencies: Built with pure HTML, CSS, and JavaScript—no frameworks or build tools needed.
+ Built with pure HTML, CSS, and JavaScript—no frameworks or build tools needed.

+Move Counter:

-Move Counter: Tracks the efficiency of your matches.
+ Tracks the efficiency of your matches.

 💻 Technologies Used

 HTML5: Structures the game board and user interface.

 CSS3: Handles all styling, layout, and card flip animations.